sichkar-valentyn/Neural_Networks_for_Computer_Vision/Theory/Convolutional_Neural_Network.md

 <br/>

 ### <a name="Layers of CNN">Layers of CNN</a>
 CNN is a sequence of layers.
 Each layer converts one volume of activations into another by means of a differentiable function.
-In the CNN, 3 main layers are used:
+In the CNN, several main layers are used:
 * **Convolutional Layer**
+* **ReLU Layer**
 * **Pooling Layer (also known as subsampling layer)**
 * **Fully Connected Layer**